 Mildew and mould can be common occurrences in kitchens.
 This does not mean that you are not keeping your kitchen clean, of course.
 Kitchens, like bathrooms and laundries, are susceptible to mould and mildew; this is because of water being used in sinks and steam from cooking.

 We at Craftbuilt Kitchens understand that mould and mildew can happen even to the best of us.
 To help with keeping your stunning new kitchen free from mildew and mould we have put together some great tips.

 Keep It Dry

 Keeping a kitchen dry sounds like a challenge, but it’s very important if you want it to be mould free.
 Don’t leave water on benches or on splashbacks, for instance.
 If you create spills wipe them down straight away.

 Tiles Are Best

 Keep the carpeting and the floor mats for the lounge and bedrooms.
 Tiles are the best flooring to have in your kitchen.
-Some are tempted to have a mat in there for comfort of standing but we don’t recommend it.
-Mats absorb moisture they grow bacteria.
+There are some who are tempted to have a mat for comfort when standing but we don’t recommend it.
+Mats absorb moisture and they grow bacteria.
 Cleaning regularly won’t prevent this.

 Clean and Inspect Cabinets

 Keeping your kitchen cabinets dry and clean will go a long way to prevent mould and mildew.
 Wiping down the inside of cupboards and avoiding cluttering of food will keep your cabinets nice and clean.

 Check Your Cook Top